Environment

 BRAVE_SEARCH_API_KEY | Convenience fallback when ARBITER_SEARCH_API_KEY is unset.
 Useful if you already have this var set for other tools. |

+File fallback: ~/.arbiter/search_api_key (written by arbiter --setup-tools).
+Precedence is env vars first, then the file.
 Without a key configured, /search returns ERR and the agent falls back to /fetch on URLs it already knows.

 Precedence summary